Oncology Pipeline

 Long-term treatment-extension study in patients who have completed a prior GSK-sponsored niraparib study

-PAVO£: monotherapy in patients with locally advanced or metastatic solid tumors with a PALB2 mutation
+PAVO£: niraparib as monotherapy in the treatment of patients with locally advanced or metastatic solid tumors with a PALB2 mutation

 Myelofibrosis